SailNav. Search

 Configurable Instrument Panels

-Each panel is a grid that you can design as you wish, displaying up to 24 different metrics per screen.
+Each panel is a grid that you can design as you like, displaying up to 24 different metrics per screen.
 Between the two panels, you can have up to 48 indicators at your fingertips!

 Example of a configured instrument panel.